Cytnx-dev/Cytnx/docs/source/guide/itersol/LinOp.rst

     };

-Finally, the class can be simply be used.
-We demonstrate this in in the following and set the constant to add to 7:
+Now, the class can be be used.
+We demonstrate this in in the following and set the constant to be added to 7:

 * In Python: